ThreaditApp/Threadit/README.md

 - A user edits or deletes their comment.

 #### ⬆️ Voting System
-- A user upvotes a thread or comment.
+- A user upvotes or downvotes a thread.
-- A user downvotes a thread or comment.
+- A user upvotes or downvotes a comment.

 #### 🔗 Social Connectivity
 - A user follows or unfollows another user.